the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-selection.md

 Members of the Book Dash planning committee participate in the planning meetings, provide feedback on the ongoing process and when possible take the lead on organisation tasks related to the Book Dash.

 These tasks include completing one or more of the following roles and responsibilities:
-- **Planning Meeting**: attend a planning meeting to help select a date, agree on the format and share any feedback on the previous event that can help plan the Book Dash (time commitment: up to 30 minutes)
+- **Planning Meetings**: attend a planning meeting to help select a date, agree on the format and share any feedback on the previous event that can help plan the Book Dash (time commitment: up to 30-60 minutes in the months leading to the Book Dash)
 - **Application Review**: review 2-3 applications based on your availability (time commitment: up to 30 minutes)
 - **Selection meeting**: participate in the selection meeting to help ensure that the selection is equitable (time commitment: 1.5-2 hours)
 - **Organisation meeting**: attend 1 call to finalise the logistics for the organisation (program agenda and participant support will be carried out by _The Turing Way_ core members) (time commitment: 1 hour)